 Article Discussion: Lead a discussion on a research article of your choice!
 While of course we will distribute the article beforehand via email, assume that most viewers have not read the article beforehand.
-Your 15 minutes should consist of your summary of the article.
-The extended discussion will then be a free-form group chat about our impressions/questions/critiques.
+Your 15-20 minute presentation should consist of your summary of the article.
+The extended discussion will then be a free-form group chat about impressions/questions/critiques.

 For more information about what OnNeuro is all about, click here!

 Meetings are live-streamed over YouTube, subscribe to our mailing list for updates on future meetings!
-Meetings typically last an hour, composed of a ~15 minute presentation and then extended discussion.
-Feel free to type into the YouTube chat box at any time and we will read your comments and questions to the speaker!
+Meetings typically last an hour, composed of a 15-20 minute presentation and then extended discussion.
+Feel free to type into the YouTube chat box at any time and we can read your comments and questions to the speaker!